 National Flood Insurance Program Workshop on Oct.
 24, 2016

 The Hydrology Study is a scientific study of Fall River, Black Canyon Creek, Dry Gulch and the Big Thompson River to further understand flood flows.
-Once the study results are published in December, the data will serve as the basis of flood mitigation projects, help the Town receive grants, and be used for the new floodplain maps.
+This data will serve as the basis of flood mitigation projects, help the Town receive grants, and be used for the new floodplain maps.

 The Town is working with an elite U.S. Army Corps of Engineers team known as the "Silver Jackets" to identify flood mitigation measures for downtown buildings.
 Through this program, the Silver Jackets will make recommendations for best flood mitigation measures, such as floodproofing, for these individual buildings.
 Study recommendations are not required to be implemented.
 However, doing so can reduce flood risk and future property damage, and may be beneficial when new floodplain maps are adopted.

 Letter to downtown businesses about the program (pdf)